 Answer: In this testing, the application is tested in different environments to see its compatibility.

-Answer: In this testing domain, experts do the testing of the application by exploring and without knowing its requirements.
+Answer: In exploratory testing, experts do the testing of the application by exploring and without knowing its requirements.

-Answer: In this testing, abnormal action is done on the software application deliberately to check its stability.
+Answer: In this testing, abnormal actions are performed on the software application deliberately to check its stability.

-Answer: In this testing, it is tested that the data is secure in the system and it behaves as expected.
+Answer: Security testing ensures that the data is secure in the system and it behaves as expected.

-Answer: The software application is subjected to intense load for an extended period and then it is observed if the form is working as desired.
+Answer: In soak testing, the software application is subjected to intense load for an extended period, and then it is observed if the form is working as desired or not.

-Answer: In this type of testing the speed, scalability, and stability of the application is tested.
-The response time and throughput and whether are resources are utilized at optimum levels are checked.
-In short, it is tested as to how the application performs under different conditions.
+Answer: In this type of testing, the speed, scalability, and stability of the application are tested.
+It checks the response time, throughput, and optimum utilization of resources.
+In short, performance testing checks how the application performs under different conditions.

-Answer: In this testing, it is checked if the application can handle the massive amounts of data.
+Answer: In this form of testing, it is checked whether the application can handle massive amounts of data or not.

-Answer: In this application, it is checked if the application behaves as desired under increased load (more than it is designed for).
+Answer: Stress testing checks if the application behaves as desired under increased load (more than it is designed for) conditions or not.

 Answer: It is used to check the behavior of the application when multiple users are accessing the application at the same time.
 This is used primarily to identify deadlock issues.

-Answer: It issued to test the coding errors of security loopholes in the application.
-By subjecting the claim to random data and deliberately trying to crash the application to see if internally anything is braking or not.
+Answer: It tests the coding errors of security loopholes in the application.
+By subjecting the claim to random data and deliberately trying to crash the application, fuzz testing checks if internally anything is breaking or not.

 Answer: This is the opposite of formal testing.
-Here the experts who know the application well check it randomly with random data without any fixed plan or document and any fixed method.
+Here, the experts who know the application well check it randomly with random data without any fixed plan, document, or predefined method.

-Answer: This is done between two modules to see if the data is being passed between them correctly and both modules communicate correctly.
+Answer: This is done between two modules to see if the data is passed between them correctly, and both modules communicate correctly.

-Answer: In this type of testing, two versions of the application are tested to see which version performs better.
+Answer: Bucket testing compares two versions of the application to see which version performs better.

-Answer: Doing testing of all functionalities of the application with valid and invalid inputs is called exhaustive testing.
+Answer: Exhaustive testing is testing all functionalities of the application with valid and invalid inputs.

-Answer: Doing testing in early phases of SDLC (Software Development Life cycle)so that errors can be fixed early which is less expensive than fixing errors at later stages of SDLC.
+Answer: Early testing is doing testing in the early phases of SDLC.
+This is done so that errors can be fixed early, which is less expensive than fixing errors at later stages of the software development life cycle.

-Answer: When one particular module of application has maximum errors or failures then it is called error clustering.
+Answer: Error clustering happens when one particular module of an application has maximum errors or failures.

-Answer: When the same test cases are used again and again repeatedly for testing, no new bugs are found.
-So to overcome this pesticide paradox, we need to update our test cases to find new errors and failures in our application.
+Answer: When the same test cases are used again and again repeatedly for testing, and no new bugs are found, we call it pesticide paradox.
+To overcome this pesticide paradox, we need to update our test cases to find new errors and failures in the application under testing.

-Answer: When one error triggers other errors in the application at later stages of SDLC, it is called error cascading.
+Answer: Error cascading is the phenomenon where one error triggers other errors in the application at later stages of SDLC.